"So whether you eat or drink or whatever you do, do it all for the glory of God." 1 Corinthians 10:31

 My to-do list is unapologetically low-tech.
 Just a small pad of lined paper with the date on the top and a handwritten itemization of things I need to get done before I hit the sack at the end of the day.
-I know that a Palm Pilot, a Blackberry, or even my trusted laptop could make my list look much trendier, but in the end a list is a list—a long series of items that keep my feet to the fire.
+I know that a smartphone, a tablet, or even my trusted laptop could make my list look much trendier, but in the end a list is a list—a long series of items that keep my feet to the fire.

 What’s troubling is that as I get to the bottom of one page of tasks, there’s often a note that says, “See next page.”
 And the scariest page is the one from yesterday that reminds me that I didn’t get it all done after all.
 It’s easy to begin to feel that life is only about “living for the list”!
 But if all of life is just about the stuff to do, it becomes little more than an accumulation of random, disconnected events in life.
 You climb in bed at the end of each day exhausted, thinking to yourself: There really has to be more to life than this.

 The good news is that God has an overriding purpose for your life that encompasses everything on your list.
 When we put that purpose at the top of our priorities, even a day with an incomplete task list can be a smashingly significant, successful day.
 Are you ready to find out what it is?